eman/meter_reader/README.rst

 Meter Reader
 ===============================================================================

-This is an early attempt at pulling data from an Eagle Energy Gateway.
+Meter Reader is a client library and command line client for retrieving data from the Eagle Energy Gateway.
 See the following for more: http://www.rainforestautomation.com

 Meter Reader is not affiliated with the Eagle Energy Gateway or